Natnael-Getahun/my-blogdown-blog/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I'm an aspiring Data Sceintis and capital market enthusiast.
+I'm an aspiring Data Scientist.